mmarquardt610/recipes/dinner/beef_stroganoff.md

 Add sherry/wine and soy sauce.
 Whisk together and, once hot, whisk in your flour.
 The mixture will start to clump and thicken, then you'll add your veggie broth and heavy cream.

-Stir it all up then fold in your pasta and sour cream.
+Stir it all up then fold in your pasta.

-Garnish with chives (my favorite!) and any extras your heart desires.
+Garnish as desired.
 Dig in while it's hot!